tarmeens/active-deep-parsing/README.md

 ## Dataset

-We work on a dataset of bibliography references from humanities literature, which can be downloaded [here](https://github.com/dhlab-epfl/LinkedBooksReferenceParsing). <br />
+We work on a dataset of bibliography references from humanities literature, which has been taken from a [previous project](https://github.com/dhlab-epfl/LinkedBooksReferenceParsing) in our same tasks.
+The dataset is also provided in this repository whithin the compressed folder *dataset.tar.gz*.
+The archive contains three files (training, test, validation), which should be by default decompressed in a folder named *dataset*.  <br />
-The dataset is provided as a JSON file.
-It needs to be decompressed into three separeted datasets: train, test, and valid.

-Our models also uses pretrained vectors (trained with Word2vec), which can be downloaded here.
+Our models can also be trained with word2vec pretrained vectors, which are not provided.

-Further information about dataset and vectors can be found in the report.
+Further information on vectors and dataset can be found in the report.

-## Setup
+## Dependencies

 Our code has been written in Python 3 (v3.5.4).
 You also need the following modules: